bavanya/image_search_ML/README.md

 In the dataset, each image is named with it's id as jpg extension, and description and other important tags of the image are provided in a csv file.
 Due to the size restriction, only selective images are uploaded to the respository.

-**Version-1**
+**Version-1**:

-Worked done in the Version-1 of the prototype in model.ipynb notebook is:
+Worke done in the Version-1 of the prototype in model.ipynb notebook is:
 1. Sentence embeddings are obtained for the descriptions to the images.
 2. A search query is taken as an input and sentence embeeding of the query is obtained.
 3. Cosine distance is obtained between the query_embeeding and the embeedings of the image descriptions.